na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Vill-V1 | 4 3 2 6 are the key choices, unlock nexus
-2nd | Su1 | TDM, vulnerability, both combo boosts are the key choices, unlock nexus; must pick at least breach from enhanced, can also pick vulnerability
+1st | Su1 | TDM, vulnerability, both combo boosts are the key choices, must pick at least breach from enhanced, recommended to also pick vulnerability
+2nd | Vill-V1 | 4 3 2 are the key choices, unlock nexus
-2nd | Kalpas2 | Both damage boosts, HP cap up are the key choices, unlock nexus 2nd | Eden1 | Both damage boosts, SP cap up are the key choices, unlock nexus Optional | Griseo1 | Red (buy from shop) Black Yellow are the key choices, unlock nexus ; can also pick Pardofelis1 (Both damage boosts, HPSP cap up) as reinforcement
+2nd | Kalpas2 | Both damage boosts, HP cap up are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HPSP cap up are the key choices, unlock nexus, can pick breach Optional | Griseo1 | Red (buy from shop) Black Yellow are the key choices, unlock nexus; can also pick Eden both damage boosts as reinforcement

+!!! info Starting with only Condescension is fine; recommended to swap sigil on 6F, roll Su on 7F; can fight Andrius

 #->Herrscher of Origin combo<-
 ->![hoocom](https://i.imgur.com/3VViXf4.png)<-